Woodleaf Trip Leader Info

 Summer 2026 Health and Consent Form Process

 Young Life is making updates to the Health and Consent form this year.
-The online 6007 Health and Consent form will not be available until early 2026.
-Stay tuned to Day Zero, the Health, Consent, and Release form page on Staff Resources, and this Trip Leader site for the latest updates.
+The new online Health and Consent Form is now live!
 Questions?
 Reach out to ylcamping@sc.younglife.org.

 trip management